 Susan Manzi, MD, MPH

-Chair, Department of Medicine; Co-director, Lupus Center of Excellence; Vice Chair and Professor, Temple University
+Chair, Medicine Institute; Co-director, Lupus Center of Excellence; Vice Chair and Professor, Temple University

 James B. Reilly, MD, MS, FACP

 Vice President and Designated Institutional Official for Graduate Medical Education, Allegheny Health Network; Vice Chair for Education, Medicine Institute; Assistant Professor, Temple and Drexel